geraldselvino/GNSAdoDb/README.md

 GNSAdoDb [C++ ActiveX Data Object wrapper]
 ==========================================
-Library that abstracts ADO programming in native C++, making it as easy as ADO programming in Visual Basic 6.
-If you are planning to access MS Access or MS SQL Server in native C++, then this library can greatly reduce the effort of using ActiveX Data Object in C++.
-It makes it just as easy as doing it in Visual Basic.

-Also, the library is designed in a way that it can be easily extended to support more database providers.
+A simple wrapper that abstracts and simplify ADO programming in native C++, making it as easy as ADO programming in Visual Basic 6.
+It only supports MS Access(2003 and below) and MS SQL Server(I have only tested 2005 edition) currently, of course it can be easily modified to support more database providers.

 Requirement
 ===============================